MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

   The Full Speed (FS) USB module uses a 48MHz clock, which is generated from an integrated PLL.

-  The GD32 device is enumerated as an USB mice, that uses the native PC Host HID driver to which the GD32VF103V-EVAL-V1.0  board or (sipeed longan nano)is connected.
+  The GD32 device is enumerated as an USB HID device, that can talks with the native PC/Andriod Host HID driver.
+No custom USB driver needed on host side.
+But you need a software on USB host to caputer the HID report data and dispaly it.

-  This demo supports remote wakeup (which is the ability of a USB device to bring a suspended bus back to the active condition), and the CET key is used as the remote wakeup source.

-  In order to test USB remote wakeup function, you can do as follows:
-    - Manually switch PC to standby mode

-    - Wait for PC to fully enter the standby mode

-    - Push the CET key

-    - If PC is ON, remote wakeup is OK, else failed
+You can use the on-chip ADC to caputure a temperature or voltage and wrap it into a HID report and send it to the host.

 I use the NucleiStudio (a customed version of Eclipse), since they already include all the packages like CDT tools for embed programming.
 I uploaded all the screenshots for all the settings.